When US President Donald Trump was first elected, there was a sense of optimism in the mining sector.

 That said, questions have been raised about how many jobs Trump has created by making those and other changes.
 Even Robert Murray, head of the largest privately owned coal company in the US, has encouraged the president to “temper his expectations” about bringing jobs back.
 He believes it is more likely that Trump will be able to “level the playing field” between coal and renewable energy sources.

 Nevertheless, some companies believe Trump has the power to spark changes.
-Major producers Arch Coal (NYSE:ARCH) and Peabody Energy (NYSE:BTU) both made positive comments on his efforts earlier this year, with the former saying, “Arch anticipates that the new administration will constructively address the regulatory burden that has pressured the industry in recent years.”
+Major producers Arch Coal (NYSE:ARCH) and Peabody Energy (NYSE:BTU) have both made positive comments on his efforts, with the former saying, “Arch anticipates that the new administration will constructively address the regulatory burden that has pressured the industry in recent years.”

-He’s also interested in giving nuclear power a more important role in America’s energy mix — at the end of June, he announced the launch of a complete review of current policies with the goal of identifying ways to revive the industry.
+In addition, he’s interested in giving nuclear power a more important role in America’s energy mix — at the end of June last year, he announced the launch of a complete review of current policies with the goal of identifying ways to revive the industry.
 Trump is also pursuing two different initiatives that could eventually benefit US aluminum producers.

 A change in sentiment

 “There hasn’t been a lot that has changed yet, but he’s put people in power who are hostile towards environmental regulation and all that.
-So there is an agenda in place to reverse all the rules and regulations and make it easier to develop projects,” said John Kaiser of Kaiser Research.
+So there is an agenda in place to reverse all the rules and regulations and make it easier to develop projects,” John Kaiser of Kaiser Research said recently.

-Louis James, editor of the International Speculator at Casey Research, made a similar comment, noting, “Trump’s EPA is visibly different from Obama’s EPA, and that EPA has, for example, come to the table as a more honest and fair player with Northern Dynasty Minerals (TSX:NDM,NYSEMKT:NAK).”
+Louis James, editor of the International Speculator at Casey Research, made a similar comment last July, noting, “Trump’s EPA is visibly different from Obama’s EPA, and that EPA has, for example, come to the table as a more honest and fair player with Northern Dynasty Minerals (TSX:NDM,NYSEMKT:NAK).”

 A number of mining company execs are also optimistic about what Trump may be able to help them accomplish.
-Speaking earlier this year at PDAC, Rob McEwen, chairman and chief owner of McEwen Mining (TSX:MUX,NYSE:MUX) said, “the market is very excited about reducing the amount of regulations, so speeding up the ability of business to put money to work, cutting taxes.”
+Speaking at PDAC in 2017 , Rob McEwen, chairman and chief owner of McEwen Mining (TSX:MUX,NYSE:MUX), said, “the market is very excited about reducing the amount of regulations, so speeding up the ability of business to put money to work, cutting taxes.”

 What’s the verdict?